 Like many auto accidents, distracted driving accounts for a significant percentage of motorcycle collisions.
 Distractions include texting or talking on the phone, eating or drinking, interacting with others in the car, adjusting the radio, looking at a navigation system, or reaching for something.

 Overtaking a motorcycle can often result in rear end collisions.

 This occurs when a motorcyclist operates between lanes, particularly in heavy traffic on the highway.

-Bad road conditions are a fact of life in South Carolina.
+Bad road conditions and other road hazards are a fact of life in South Carolina.
 But potholes that may lead to flat tires in cars and trucks can lead to swerving, dismounting, or flying over the handlebars for motorcyclists.

 Blindly opening a car door into the path of a motorcycle is bad for the car but oftentimes worse for the rider.